arramac/ArramacScratch/README.md

     /* query for a JSON path in the documents */ collection.queryDocuments(
         collection.getSelfLink(),
-        'SELECT * FROM books b WHERE b.author.name = "Leo Tolstoy", queryCallback);
+        'SELECT * FROM books b WHERE b.author.name = "Leo Tolstoy"', queryCallback);

 ```